 They’re quite timid and tend to hide in larger foliage, hunting other insects.
 If you do manage to bring the wrath of the Wheel Bug, you can look forward to a bite wound more painful than a wasp.
 It may last anywhere from 2 weeks to 6 months!

-Presquile sits amid the human history laden James River.
-For the creatures that were here long before us, it remains a wildlife refuge.
+For the creatures that were here long before us, Presquile remains a true wildlife refuge.